iamrdk21/Website1/_posts/2020-06-12-twitter-fleets-launched-in-india.md

 <img src="/img/twitter1.jpg" alt="Fleets">

-The results of launching **Fleets** in Brazil ad Italy have been very positive.
+The results of launching **Fleets** in Brazil and Italy have been very positive.
 People have been able to share their thoughts more freely.
 People who don’t usually tweet have started more conversations and sending both **Fleets** and tweets.
 When people send a **Fleet**, they often share a number of thoughts rapidly.

 **Twitter** is very happy and excited to launch **Fleets** in India.